Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Waymo has been leading the autonomous vehicle revolution for almost two decades now.
 What started as Google’s self-driving car project in 2009 has now become one of the biggest autonomous ride-hailing services around, just less than 10 years after becoming a separate company.

-Since launching its commercial service in Phoenix in 2018, Waymo One is now handling over 250,000 trips per week across multiple cities.
-With a fleet of self-driving Jaguar I-PACEs, it's one of the largest AV services on the road today.
+Since launching its commercial service in Phoenix in 2018, Waymo is now handling over 250,000 trips per week across 5 major cities.
+With a fleet of self-driving Jaguar I-PACEs, it’s one of the largest AV services on the road today.

 Waymo Key Statistics

-Waymo has done over 33 million autonomous miles across San Francisco, Phoenix, Los Angeles, and Austin.
+Waymo has done over 100 million autonomous miles on public roads.

-Waymo vehicles are currently in testing on highways, but they don't transport the public yet.
+Waymo vehicles are currently in testing on highways, but they don’t transport the public yet (only staff).

-They started picking up and dropping off from their first and only airport (Phoenix Sky Harbor AZ) at the end of 2022.
-They are currently mapping SFO (link, no paywall).
+They started picking up and dropping off from their first airport (Phoenix Sky Harbor) at the end of 2022.
+They also received a permit to operate at San José Mineta International Airport (SJC), and will begin rides there when they launch in San José.
+They are currently mapping SFO (link, no paywall) and have approval to operate.

 Waymo is currently valued at over $45B after its most recent $5.6B funding round in October 2024, led by Alphabet.